ravikiranyalamanchili/Challenge-Fullstack/README.md

 ## 3  Optional, but valuable, LLM boosts
-1. Eligibility → features – parse free-text criteria into JSON with LLMs
+1. Eligibility → features, parsing free-text criteria into JSON with LLMs
 2. Ranking: Embed patient + trial summaries and score via cosine similarity.
 3. Synthetic eval data: Few-shot an LLM to generate labelled fake patients/trials.
 4. Explainability: Have the LLM narrate why each trial was chosen.